Offering the most advanced minimally invasive spinal surgery techniques in the region.READ MORE

 View informative animated tutorials on a variety of spine health conditions.READ MORE

-Dr. Miller's personal interests include fly-fishing, golf, skiing, building computers, piano, and guitar.
-He resides in Medford with his wife Natalya, a pediatrician, and his daughter.
+Dr. Miller's personal interests include fishing, golf, skiing, piano, and guitar.
+He also enjoys spending time with his family.